Local 11ten Food | Wine

 Understanding Local 11ten requires understanding where it sits relative to Savannah's wider bar and drinks culture.
 The city has a genuine cocktail tier, anchored by spots like Artillery Bar, which operates at the more technical end of the city's drinks spectrum.
 B. Matthew's Eatery and Cha Bella both represent the food-forward end of the local scene, with Cha Bella in particular building a reputation around local and organic sourcing.
 Bella's Italian Cafe holds its own lane in the Italian-American section of the market.

-Against that peer set, Local 11ten's explicit wine focus gives it a distinct position.
+Against that comparable set, Local 11ten's explicit wine focus gives it a distinct position.
 The cocktail bar tier and the Italian cafe tier both serve wine, but neither organizes around it.
 If you arrive in Savannah interested specifically in what the cellar looks like, Local 11ten is the address that warrants the most direct attention.

 For comparison at a national scale, the kind of program Local 11ten appears to pursue has parallels in venues like Kumiko in Chicago, which builds around precision and curation, or ABV in San Francisco, which treats the back bar as a reference library.
 Internationally, The Parlour in Frankfurt on the Main and Bar Leather Apron in Honolulu demonstrate how a curated spirits and wine philosophy translates across different city scales.
 Superbueno in New York City shows what happens when a focused concept operates at a higher-volume market.
 Local 11ten operates at the smaller end of that spectrum, which typically allows for tighter curation.